 GIFs, JPEGs and PNGs, oh my...

-Also, GIFs, JPEGs and PNGS exist for a reason.
-GIFs often create the smallest file sizes, and support transparency, whereas JPEGS do not allow transparency.
-JPGs can often be smaller in size than PNGs.
+Also, GIFs, JPEGs and PNGS exist for good reason.
+GIFs often create the smallest file sizes, and can be animated and transparent, whereas JPEGS do not allow transparency.
+JPGs are lossy and can be smaller in size than PNGs.

-PNGs are hit or miss, but offer transparency and, to me, a cleaner transparent look since there's usually more data to give a cleaner transition to transparency.
+PNGs offer a bit more quality than GIFs, can be transparent, and, a crisper look since there's usually more data to give a cleaner transition to transparency.

 Make sure you have each of these graphic file formats on hand, of your logo and any other critical brand materials—it'll save time and money!